nhoiyee/Excel-Skills-for-Business/readme.md

 📊 **Task 2** <br>

-♦ How to explore and clean a data set and address missing values, duplicate values, errors in the data, and trends and patterns.
+♦ How to explore and clean a data set and address missing values, duplicate values, errors in the data, and trends and patterns.<br>
 ♦ How to use conditional formatting.<br>

 📊 **Task 3** <br>